 Parameter Descriptions Resting Parameters Rest Offset (x) Axis This is the bone X-axis (horizontal) coordinates for the resting position. (y) Axis This is the bone Y-axis (vertical) coordinates for the resting position.
-Rest Radius This is the articulation's radius value (articulation size) for the resting pos- ition.
+Rest Radius This is the articulation's radius value (articulation size) for the resting position.
 Rest Orientation This is the bone's orientation angle for the resting position.
 Rest Length This is the bone's length for the resting position.
+Deform Parameters Offset

-Deform Parameters Offse et la 2D Path When this option is enabled, the X and Y axis parameters are controlled by the same 2D path function.
-Separate When this option is enabled, the X and Y axis parameters are individual from each other.
-Path When using a 2D Path, this field displays the name of the function curve. (x) Axis This is the bone X-axis (horizontal) coordinates for the animation position.
-This parameter can be linked to a function curve to be animated over time. (y) Axis This is the bone Y-axis (vertical) coordinates for the animation position.
+When this option is enabled, the X and Y axis parameters are controlled by he same 2D path function.
+When this option is enabled, the X and Y axis parameters are individual from each other.
+When using a 2D Path, this field displays the name of the function curve.
+This is the bone X-axis (horizontal) coordinates for the animation position.
 This parameter can be linked to a function curve to be animated over time.
-Radius This is the articulation's radius value (articulation size) for the animation pos- ition.
+This is the bone Y-axis (vertical) coordinates for the animation position.
 This parameter can be linked to a function curve to be animated over time.
-Orientation This is the bone's orientation angle for the animation position.
-This para- meter can be linked to a function curve to be animated over time.

-Length This is the bone's length for the animation position.
-This parameter can be Length linked to a function curve to be animated over time.
+This is the articulation's radius value (articulation size) for the animation postion.
+This parameter can be linked to a function curve to be animated over ime.
+This is the bone's orientation angle for the animation position.
+This parameter can be linked to a function curve to be animated over time.
+This is the bone's length for the animation position.
+This parameter can be inked to a function curve to be animated over time.